andrew/ultimate-awesome/README.md

 - [awesome-instagram](https://github.com/brandonhimpfen/awesome-instagram) - A curated list of high-quality tools, libraries, resources, and guides for working with Instagram.
 - [awesome-jamstack](https://github.com/brandonhimpfen/awesome-jamstack) - A curated list of awesome tools, resources, services, and guides for building websites and apps with the JAMstack architecture.
 - [awesome-kotlin](https://github.com/brandonhimpfen/awesome-kotlin) - A curated list of tools, libraries, frameworks, and resources for Kotlin.
+- [awesome-mathematics](https://github.com/brandonhimpfen/awesome-mathematics) - A curated list of resources for mathematics, including theory, proofs, computational tools, datasets, open-source software, and learning materials.
 - [awesome-microsoft](https://github.com/brandonhimpfen/awesome-microsoft) - A curated list of high-quality resources, tools, products, APIs, and communities related to Microsoft technologies and services.
 - [awesome-mlops](https://github.com/brandonhimpfen/awesome-mlops) - A curated list of tools, frameworks, platforms, and resources for Machine Learning Operations (MLOps).
 - [awesome-mongodb](https://github.com/brandonhimpfen/awesome-mongodb) - A curated list of awesome libraries, tools, frameworks, and resources for MongoDB, a NoSQL document database designed for modern application development.
-- [awesome-multimodal-ai](https://github.com/brandonhimpfen/awesome-multimodal-ai) - A curated list of models, tools, libraries, datasets, and resources for multimodal AI.
 - [awesome-mysql](https://github.com/brandonhimpfen/awesome-mysql) - A curated list of awesome frameworks, libraries, tools, and resources for MySQL, a popular open-source relational database management system.
 - [awesome-neuroscience](https://github.com/brandonhimpfen/awesome-neuroscience) - A curated list of tools, frameworks, datasets, educational resources, and community links for neuroscience.
 - [awesome-npm](https://github.com/brandonhimpfen/awesome-npm) - A curated list of awesome npm resources, tips, and best practices.